 Before I was obsessed with cooking, stir-fries still featured in my diet.
 However, they were more of a soggy swamp of pre-cut veg, cooked for way too long on a tired weeknight.
 I like to have a serious geek-out when learning a new cooking technique, and until I did this for stir-frying, I didn't realise the importance of not overcrowding the wok.
 What happens is the water in the vegetables evaporates, hits the veg above it, condenses back into water and creates a watery sort of stock at the bottom of your wok – while also steaming the vegetables to a mush.

 Lastly, a word on which oil to use.
 If you eat stir-fried food in a restaurant or from a street vendor, they'll be using a wok burner, some of which look like they could power a rocket.
 It is an unspoken truth that the chef will absolutely ignore an oil's smoke point, concentrating on cooking that food as quickly and viciously as possible.
 I'm not saying I wouldn't eat the food they serve.
 Everything in moderation.
 What I'm saying is it's up to you how high you take your heat.
 I used groundnut (peanut) oil, and found you can make a great stir fry without going over it's smoke point (232C), and that's what the timings are calibrated for in this recipe.
-I used my infrared thermometer (which I'm a really big fan of – this is the one I use --> UK / US) to measure the temperature of the oil.
+I used my infrared thermometer (which I'm a really big fan of) to measure the temperature of the oil.
 Also, here's a handy list of smoke points.
 And if you have no idea what I'm talking about, here's a summary of what a smoke point is and why to pay attention to it.
 However, if you don't care about smoke points and are after that authentic, street-food incineration, go ahead and crank your heat up to max – though you'll need to reduce my timings slightly.